BlackCatDevel0per/PDF4Cat/README.md

 # PDF4Cat
-PDF4Cat Simple and Power tool for processing pdf docs using PyMuPDF
+PDF4Cat Simple and Power tool for processing pdf docs using PyMuPDF and pikepdf

 # Planing add
 - [ ] CLI